cod2-jumpers/local-jump-mod/README.md

 - Shows how far from the edge you started and landed your jump

 ## Jump Recording & HUD
-- After a jump, press Q to mark it as a reference jump.
+- Set the console command "stat record" to start recording jumps.
-- One reference is enough, jump data is automatically saved to an HTML file in main folder 'scriptdata'.
+- Jump data is automatically saved to an HTML file in main folder 'scriptdata'.
-- Press E anytime during a recording session to reset or stop recording.
+- Set "stat stop" to end recording session and reset reference values.
+- HTML reports now include color-coded metrics that show how close your jump was to "golden values"

+###  HUD Elements
+- Dynamic speed display that changes color based on acceleration/deceleration
+- WASD + Space keyboard visualization
+- jump statistics including edge distances and total jump distance
+- Position coordinates with pitch and yaw angle display

+## Known Issues / Missing Features
+- Edge distance calculation may be inaccurate on certain angles or when measurement points are improperly set

 Contact: Duck (JH Discord)